ICanBoogie/Routing/README.md

 - [ActionNotDefined][]: Thrown when an action is not defined, for instance when a route handled by a controller using [ActionTrait][] has an empty `action` property.
 - [ControllerNotDefined][]: Thrown when trying to define a route without a controller nor location.
-- [PatternNotDefined][]: Thrown when trying to define a route without pattern.
+- [InvalidPattern][]: Thrown when trying to define a route without pattern.
 - [RouteNotDefined][]: Thrown when trying to obtain a route that is not defined in a [RouteCollection][] instance.